myurasov/Kaggle-BirdCLEF-2021/README.md

 - use rating as sample weight (?)
 - use secondary labels with label value < 1 and linear activation (?)
 - do something about class imbalance
-- do augmentation with mixing of random fragments
+- do augmentation with mixing of random fragments, (*predict all labels mixed up*)
+- try "Cosine Annealing Scheduler with warmup"

 ---